polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 ## Adding the Contracts Pallet

 Now that we have successfully imported the Contracts pallet crate, we need to add it to our Runtime.
-Different pallets will require you to `use` different thing.
+Different pallets will require you to `use` different things.
 For the contracts pallet we will use the `Schedule` type.
 Add this line along with the other `pub use` statements at the beginning of your runtime.